Skip to content

 • cancel_all_orders(symbol): Cancel all pending orders for a specific instrument.
 If symbol is omitted, cancels all orders.

-• create_oco_order_group(first_order_id, second_order_id, group_id=None) -> str: Create an OCO order group.
+• place_oco(first_order_id, second_order_id, group_id=None) -> str: Create an OCO order group.
 Once one order is filled, the peer order is canceled automatically.

 Data & Utilities:

-• get_position(symbol) -> float: Get current position size.
+• get_available_position(symbol) -> float: Get available position size.

 • In cash / spot-style accounts, market_value usually represents marked position value.